 - Step two Take the answer from step one x the pounds of seed desired per acre ÷ 43,560 (the number of square feet in 1 acre) = pounds of seed to catch per row.

 - Step three Take the answer from step two x 454 (the number of grams in 1 pound) = grams of seed to catch per row.

-This video is part of the DIY Agriculture educational series produced by The Samuel Roberts Noble Foundation.
+This video is part of the DIY Agriculture educational series produced by Noble Research Institute.